developer-portal/content/tech/languages/python/scipy.md

 >>> plt.title("Hello, matplotlib!")
 ```

-You should see plot already.
+You should see the plot already.

-See lot of other examples [showcases gallery](http://matplotlib.org/gallery.html), e.g.:
+See lots of other examples at a [showcases gallery](http://matplotlib.org/gallery.html):

 ![histogram subplot example](http://matplotlib.org/mpl_examples/pylab_examples/scatter_hist.png)